 - Learn about FosterMore, a coalition of not-for-profit organizations and foundations working to raise awareness of youth in foster care.
 FosterMore plans to release public service announcements that will air across the ABC network and affiliate stations in May.
 Titled “Because you were there,” the announcements will celebrate all the ways that adults have helped support children and their families.

 - Take at least one action that helps improve the lives of children in foster care, such as mentoring a youth or providing internships at your workplace.
-The Children’s Bureau offers these resources for communities to help you get started.

 National Foster Care Month was first established in 1988 by President Ronald Reagan.
 Since that time, it has helped the nation recognize the work of foster families, social workers, faith-based and community organizations, and others who are improving the lives of young people in foster care — and encouraged all Americans to participate in efforts to support these children.